Cyber security attack FAQs

 Services

-We are expecting to send your annual council tax bill in May with your instalments to start in June.
+Bills have now been sent out and your instalments will start in June.
 When you receive your bill, your instalments will be different due to us having to send the bill later than usual:

 Your bill will not include changes reported from November 2025.
 If you have already informed us of updates, no further contact is needed.
 We will send a revised bill in the subsequent weeks if necessary.
 Please note our phone lines will be very busy during this period.